HHS/OPRE-OPS/docs/adr/004-use-postgresql-for-database.md

 ## Decision

-We will use PostgreSQL database for Unicorn.
+We will use PostgreSQL database for OPS.

 ## Consequences